 What if you need to restore multiple teeth?

-Now, look what happens when we need to replace multiple teeth.
-The process is called the “All-on-4” or “Teeth in a Day” procedure.
+The process is exactly the same, but we refer to it as, a “All-on-4” or “Teeth in a Day” procedure.

 Dental implants are an ideal tooth replacement procedure.